mc2-project/mc2/client-docs/README.md

 # Documentation Development

-To build the documentation locally, install the `sphinx` and `sphinx-argparse` Python packages, then build the documentation from this directory.
+To build the documentation locally, install the required `sphinx` Python packages, then build the documentation from this directory.

 ```sh
 # In mc2/docs/ directory